jacksonsdean/online-interactive-evolution/CI_CD_log.md

     - Only errors cause hooks to fail on development branch
     - Commits on development branch trigger tests
     - Commits on main branch trigger both build and tests
+- Main branch is periodically rebased with development branch
 - Mirroring repository from GitHub to GitLab
 - GitLab runs CI/CD pipeline with build and tests, emails on failure
 - Amazon Web Services (AWS) Amplify pulls from GitHub repo